joostkremers/ebib/docs/ebib-manual.md

 filter or the last used filter with `F s`.
 Ebib will ask you for a name for the filter in order to identify it later.
-By default, filter names are case-insensitive, but if you prefer to use case-sensitive filter names, you can unset the option “Filters Ignore Case”.
+By default, filter names are case-insensitive, but if you prefer to use case-sensitive filter names, you can unset the option “Filters Ignore Case” (`ebib-filters-ignore-case`).
 When Ebib is closed, all stored filters are saved to a file and they’re automatically reloaded when you open Ebib again.
-Stored filters are not associated with a particular database: once a filter is stored, it is available to all databases.
+Stored filters are not associated with a particular
+database: once a filter is stored, it is available to all databases.

 You can apply a stored filter with `F a`.
 This will ask for the name of a filter and apply it to the current database.
 You can extend the filter